 To find out more about Tracye's work and her book, By Any Greens Necessary, visit her website, and connect with her on Facebook, Twitter, and Instagram.

-Catch our other Black History Month interviews with Eugene Cooke, and Clifton Roberts.
+Catch our other Black History Month interviews with Eugene Cooke, Dr. A Breeze Harper, Clifton Roberts, and Bryant Terry.

 Photo courtesy of A Little Bit of Whimsy Photography